dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 sociophysical
 [ensemble](https://en.wikipedia.org/wiki/Statistical_ensemble_(mathematical_physics))
-of potential distributions: each sociophysical particle has its own path unfolding, but society, collectively, relevates its state, unfolding change and essence through our inference of sociophysical ensemble's nature.
-An ensemble, in physics is the a collection of potential statistical mechanical distributions, delineating upon some parameters.
-Sociophysical ensembles yield distributions of social particles and social dynamics that are not the composition of dilineated physical attributes, but instead are ensembles whose distributions are arranged along ontological space in terms of each distribution's ontological metatypes.
+of potential distributions: each sociophysical particle has its own path unfolding, but society collectively relevates its state, unfolding change and essence through our inference of sociophysical ensemble's nature.
+In physics, an ensemble is a collection of potential statistical mechanical distributions, delineated upon some parameters.
+Sociophysical ensembles yield distributions of social particles and social dynamics that are not the composition of dilineated physical attributes.
+Instead, they are ensembles whose distributions are arranged along ontological space in terms of each distribution's ontological metatypes.